The

 states.
 So

-for almost ten years I was the legal advisor to eleven of
+for almost ten years I was the legal adviser to eleven of

 the thirteen states.
 Every law they passed I either secretly approved, denied or modified.
 All proposed legislation and questions